iceeyz1/refresher/README.md

 ## Features

-- Opens any website link in your browser
+- Opens any website link in your default browser
 - Refreshes the page automatically
 - Lets you choose:
   - the number of refreshes